Flower’s First Night

 mandibles and severed his top from his bottom.

-He faced it.
+He faced the monster.

 The large ant